omise/omise-dotnet/README.md

 ### Migration Notes

-- Ensure to update your code to handle the changes in response and request parameters as listed above.
+- Ensure to update your code to handle the changes in response and request parameters as previously listed.
 - Review and test your integration thoroughly to confirm that all changes are accommodated and no unexpected behavior occurs.

 # Versioning and Compatibility